csy2013/freedgo/source/manual/tag.md

 Two arguments will be passed into the tag function: `args` and `content`. `args` contains the arguments passed into the tag plugin and `content` is the wrapped content from the tag plugin.

-Since the introduction of asynchronous rendering in Hexo 3, we are using [Nunjucks] for rendering.
-The behavior may be somewhat different from that in [Swig].
+Since the introduction of asynchronous rendering in Hexo 3, we are using [Online Diagram Drawing].

 ## Options